 15 Treatments for Chronic Fatigue Syndrome (CFS)

-Please note I am not a doctor by rather someone who has been ill with chronic fatigue syndrome, on and off for around ten years.
-Obviously, it’s important you seek advice from a chronic fatigue professional before trying any of these out for yourself.
-You may also want to read my full Chronic Fatigue Recovery Series <HERE>.
+Please note I’m not a doctor, but rather someone who lived with chronic fatigue syndrome, on and off, for around fifteen years.
+It’s important you seek advice from a chronic fatigue professional before trying any of these interventions for yourself.
+You may also want to read my full Chronic Fatigue Recovery Blog Series <HERE>.

-* Please also note I get paid an affiliate commission for a couple of things I recommend below.
-This helps fund my blog.
+* I receive affiliate commission for a couple of things I recommend below, which helps fund my blog.
 If you’d prefer I don’t receive this, simply do an internet search for whatever you’d like to check out.

 1. Diet: focus on gut health, detoxification, and optimum energy production

-One of the first things I did was to start working with a functional medicine doctor who had me eliminate refined sugar, gluten, processed foods, alcohol, caffeine, and dairy while also increasing my intake of plant-based foods and healthy sources of protein.
-It was hard at first but became easier as I tried out new recipes and experimented with replacing some foods with healthier choices e.g. replacing pasta with green beans.
+One of the first things I did was to start working with a functional medicine doctor who had me eliminate refined sugar, gluten, processed foods, alcohol, caffeine, and dairy, whilst also increasing my intake of plant-based foods and healthy sources of protein.
+It was hard at first but it became easier as I tried out new recipes and experimented with replacing some foods with healthier choices, e.g., replacing pasta with green beans.

 The functional medicine doctors I’ve worked with also used diagnostic testing to create a personalised diet and supplement programme to underpin my recovery.
 The focus was initially to improve my gut health, remove toxins, and feed my body enough of the right foods so my body would find it easier to produce more energy.

-Most recently, I did the Zoe Programme created by Dr Tim Spector and colleagues.
-This has been by far the best way to understand (through tests and blood sugar monitoring) exactly how my body responds to different foods and drinks.
-The key takeaways for me were that my body processes fat far better than sugar and the importance for me to eat protein when I eat sweet things e.g. having almond butter with an apple rather than the apple alone.
-Check out the Zoe App <HERE>.
+I also did the Zoe Programme created by Dr Tim Spector and colleagues.
+This was an excellent way to understand (through tests and blood sugar monitoring) exactly how my body responds to different foods and drinks.
+The key takeaways for me were that my body processes fat far more efficiently than sugar and the importance of consuming protein when I eat sweet things, for example, having almond butter with an apple rather than just the apple alone.

 Find it easier to adopt new healing habits with my Chronic Fatigue journal.
 Check it out <HERE>.